victorian-socialists/civicrm-stripe/docs/index.md

 > This can be switched on to output debug info to the browser console and can be used to debug problems with submitting your payments.

 ## Credits
-Current Maintainer: Matthew Wire - https://www.mjwconsult.co.uk
+Current Maintainer: Matthew Wire - [MJW Consulting](https://www.mjwconsult.co.uk).

 ### Original Author
 Joshua Walker - http://drastikbydesign.com - https://drupal.org/user/433663